LiteLDev/BDSLibrary/README.md

 # BDS Library

-*A repo to store generated BDS Libraries for LiteLoader*
+*A repo to store generated BDS Libraries for LeviLamina*

 # License